latsuha/SwitchPlayer/readme.txt

- SwitchPlayer uses the browser as a video player to play local video files.
+**SwitchPlayer** is a browser-based video player that plays local video files.

-The essence of this player is that the playhead does not reset after switching between videos, so the next video continues in the same place.
+Its key feature is that the playhead does not reset when switching between videos, meaning the next video continues from the same point in time.

-This player is suitable for synchronized videos of the same event shot from different cameras.
+This makes it suitable for playing back synchronized recordings of the same event taken by different cameras (from different angles).

-If the videos are not synchronized, they can be slightly aligned by adding/subtracting a delay in the context menu (right-click).
+If the videos aren't perfectly synchronized, you can add or subtract a delay via the context menu (right-click).